firots/ResizableCollectionViewContainer/README.md

 # ResizableCollectionViewContainer

-Self sizing horizontal UICollectionViewContainer depends on the cell with the largest height.
+Self sizing horizontal UICollectionViewContainer depends on the cell with the largest height to support dynamic font sizes for accessibility.